-A few tricks to get started make it much easier for the beginner painter to paint on glass.
-It can be a bit tricky until you get a feel for how the enamel paints work on glass and getting opacity.
+A few tricks to get started making it much easier for the beginner painter to paint on glass.
+It can be a bit tricky until you get a feel for how the enamel paints work on glass and get opacity.

 The leaves and vines are easy as well and can be added before the roses or after.